kreativity07/python-challenge/README.md

-# python-challenge
+# python-challenge for financial company

-Exhibit your programming skills with Python by creating scripts to analyze the financial company datasets provided for two challenges 'PyBank' & 'PyPoll'.
+Exhibited Python programming skills by creating scripts to analyze the financial company for 'PyBank' & 'PyPoll'.